3.

 1. Guidance: The primary function of the cloud and fire was to guide the Israelites on their journey.
 When the cloud lifted from above the tent, the Israelites were to break camp and follow it; when the cloud settled, the Israelites were to encamp.

 2. Signal for Movement and Rest: The movement of the cloud dictated when the Israelites moved and when they stayed.
-This Divine signaling ensured that the Israelites traveled and rested according to God's timing, which could vary from a few days to a longer period at a single location.
+This divine signaling ensured that the Israelites traveled and rested according to God's timing, which could vary from a few days to a longer period at a single location.

 3. Representation of God's Presence: The cloud and fire were physical representations of God's presence among His people.
 It reassured them of His direct involvement and protection in their lives.